You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 References

 Commands in this tutorial were verified with tmux 3.x.
-Check tmux -V to see your version.
+Run tmux -V to check your version.

-If something in this tutorial doesn’t work as described, let me know so I can improve it.
+If something in this tutorial doesn’t work as described, let me know so I can fix it.